Romasato/revolut-fxform/readme.md

 ## Build steps - production

+1. `npm install`
-1. `export NODE_ENV=production`
+2. `export NODE_ENV=production`
-2. `npm start`
+3. `npm start`
-3. Point your browser to `http://localhost:80/` (or whichever port is configured for production)
+4. Point your browser to `http://localhost:80/` (or whichever port is configured for production)

 ## While developing

+1. `npm install`
-1. `npm run build` - to copy assets etc. from `/assets` to `/public`
+2. `npm run build` - to copy assets etc. from `/assets` to `/public`
-2. `npm run debug` - and it will start the app and watch for file changes to reload the app.
+3. `npm run debug` - and it will start the app and watch for file changes to reload the app.
-3. Point your browser to `http://localhost:3002/` (or whichever port is configured for development)
+4. Point your browser to `http://localhost:3002/` (or whichever port is configured for development)

 ## Notes